 The Prosecco and Pawsecco (sponsored by Woof & Brew) flowed and everyone had an amazing time.
 London lifestyle blog (for the urban dog), The Dog Vine commented…

 “We really enjoyed coming along to the #makeyourpetfamous event in the hip home decor store Aria.
 This was the perfect place to showcase Rose’s fabulous and unique pet portraits and to meet some of the famous four-legged faces of those portraits as well as many other London dogs who we know from social media.
 Look forward to seeing more familiar faces in the #makeyourpetfamous wall of fame”

-Alongside the pet portraits, Rose also had a selection of cards, notebooks and three sets of stickers in collaboration with the fab Made of Sundays on sale.
+Alongside the pet portraits, Rose also had a selection of cards, notebooks and three sets of stickers in collaboration with the fab Made of Sundays (link below) on sale.

 The event also featured the launch of a brand new pet accessory collection designed exclusively for Aria.
 The new range for pets was modelled by Instagram star Eroc the skateboarding dog and included one of a kind bow ties and neckerchiefs handmade by Rose on digitally printed fabric using her statement geometric prints.